-The spreadsheet builds the triangle and provides the following output; Up Factor u, Down Factor d, Risk Neutral probability, and finally the option price.
+The spreadsheet builds the tree and gives you the following output; Up Factor u, Down Factor d, Risk Neutral probability, and finally the option price.

-The accompanied VBA in the spreadsheet conveniently builds a binomial tree in the shape of a triangle.
+The VBA in the spreadsheet conveniently builds a binomial tree in the shape of a triangle.
 A 9-step tree will take the shape of a triangle which is one half of a 10 X 10 rectangle, and the values can either occupy the upper triangle or the lower triangle.
 The upward movement values occupy the upper triangle.
 The downward movement values occupy the lower triangle.
 The columns represent the the successive steps and are numbered starting from 0.

 The difference in calculating the price of a call and a put option occurs at the nodes at expiration.
 These values are driven by the parameter “Put or Call” indicator with values of -1 and +1.
 There is no need to build separate models or Puts and Calls.

 The tree has been constructed for illustrating the stock and option price upward and downward movements.
 Because we can use Black-Scholes-Merton equations to calculate exact prices for European options with known dividend yields, binomial trees are not necessary.